tonnycoder001/Docker-setup/ReadMe.md

 # In docker-compose.yml

-Replace the container name with the name of your of your choice, for example, "my-mysql" Replace the port with the port of your choice, for example, "3306" Replace the image name with the mage of your choice, Replace the root password with the password you are using, for example, "root_password" Replace the database name with the name of your database, for example, "my_database"
+Replace the container name with the name of your of your choice, for example, "my-mysql".
+Replace the port with the port of your choice, for example, "3306".
+Replace the image name with the mage of your choice.
+Replace the root password with the password you are using, for example, "root_password".
+Replace the database name with the name of your database, for example, "my_database".

 # In Makefile